 401E: Jetty to Airport

-You can reach Penang by ferry from Butterworth.
-The fare for the 15-minute trip is 1.20 ringgit (free in the opposite direction) and the service runs every 10 minutes from 05:30 to 23:30.
+Ferries run between Butterworth and Georgetown.
+The fare for the 15-minute trip is 1.20 ringgit (free in the opposite direction) and the service runs every 20-30 minutes from 05:20 to 00:40.
 In Georgetown the boat docks at Weld Quay.
-Coming down from the ferry ramparts taxi drivers will offer rides but unless you are going to Batu Feringgi or somewhere else outside Georgetown it is cheaper to take the bus or walk.
+Coming down from the ferry ramparts taxi drivers will offer rides but unless you are going to Batu Ferringhi or somewhere else outside Georgetown, it is cheaper to take the bus or walk.

 Taxis, most of which are red and white, can be flagged down on the street.
 Despite the taxis having meters, drivers are reluctant to use them and most destinations have a set price that may only vary by a couple of ringgit from driver to driver.
 Alternatively download the Grab app.